thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 - Don't rename variables, reformat, or "improve" adjacent code just because you happen to be touching the same file.
   - Don't shorten `result` to `r` (or lengthen it) mid-refactor — the diff noise costs more than the readability gain.
   - Notice unrelated dead code?
 Mention it in a comment.
 Don't delete it in this PR.
+  - If you catch a typo in a code comment, you may change it at your discretion as an exception to this rule.
+    If the typo is in a variable name that would have a lot of trailing refactoring changes, mention it in a comment and let someone else handle it in a subsequent PR.
 - Split refactors from features where possible.
 "Seems best not to do too much in one PR."
 - Tooling config (`.eslintrc.json`, `.rubocop.yml`) counts as unrelated too.
 Improvements there are welcome, but as their own PR — a lint-rule change buried in a feature diff will be asked out.